Meseda Bagaudinova: Nu Virgos

 Meseda joined "Nu Virgos" on 1 April 2007 and in about three weeks, on 21 April, she made her debut at a concert in London.

 She was introduced as the new member of the group to the larger public at the MUZ-TV premiere, on 1 June 2007.

 She made her debut in the video clip 'Kiss'.

 While Meseda was in the group, It released 2 CDs, 4 videoclips (Kiss, I'm Not Afraid, My Emancipation, American Wife), and won awards for best pop group, best video clip, best song, and more.

 Meseda was numbered 26th in the list of '100 Most sexy girls of 2008' of the magazine Maxim.

 On 19 January 2009, Meseda's removal from the group "Nu Virgos" was announced following the return of former founder member, Nadezhda Granovskaya.

 Come Back

 Meseda is planning to start a solo career in September 2009, with the help of her former producers, Dmitriy Kostiuk and Konstantin Meladze.

-Rumours
+Personal life

-Meanwhile, Meseda keeps making public appearances at parties, presentations and premieres.
-She has a stint in modeling and there is heavy speculation that she has had plastic surgery (botox, collagen injections) since leaving the group.
+In the summer of 2011, Meseda married a businessman named Alan.
+On 6 January 2012, she gave birth to a son, Aspar.
+In 2015, she filed for divorce.